snazy2000/SnipeitPS/docs/Set-SnipeitLicenseSeat.md

 ```

 ### -id
-Unique ID For asset to checkout
+Unique ID For license to checkout or array of IDs

 ```yaml
 Type: Int32[]